rentry/rentry.github.io/_posts/2022-04-27-here-we-go-again.md

 This time, I don't know how to explain leaving Twitter, other than libertarians are _still_ all up in your social media.

 I'm done.
 Both with Twitter, and with trying to explain.
 I suppose there was a reason my Twitter bio read "I'm allergic to social media."
-There are pathogens.
+Social media is an allergen...best to move away from the source.